RTEMS/rtems-docs/eng/req/items.rst

 Build Option Set Test State Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This set of attributes specifies test states for a set of test programs.
+This set of attributes specifies the test state for a set of test programs with an optional reason.
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

+reason
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the reason for the test state definition.

+state
+    The attribute value shall be a :ref:`SpecTypeBuildTestState`.
+It shall be the test state for the associated list of tests.

+tests
-Generic attributes may be specified.
-Each generic attribute key shall be a :ref:`SpecTypeName`.
-Each generic attribute value shall be a :ref:`SpecTypeBuildTestState`.
-The keys shall be test program names.
+    The attribute value shall be a list of strings.
+It shall be the list of test program names associated with the test state.
 The names shall correspond to the name of a :ref:`SpecTypeBuildTestProgramItemType` or :ref:`SpecTypeBuildAdaTestProgramItemType` item.
-Due to the processing order of items, there is no way to check if the name specified by the attribute key is valid.
+Due to the processing
+    order of items, there is no way to check if a specified test program name is valid.

 This type is used by the following types: